FOREX-Yen soft, dollar at 1-month high as risk appetite trickles back

 By Hideyuki Sano and Ian Chua

-The market had already begun to unwind much of last week’s safe-haven trades as worries about an imminent military strike against Syria eased after U.S. President Barack Obama decided to seek congressional approval.
+The market had already started to unwind much of last week’s safe-haven trades as worries about an imminent military strike against Syria eased after U.S. President Barack Obama decided to seek congressional approval.

-The dollar rose as high as 99.705 yen, near its Aug.
-2 peak of 99.955 yen, after having gained more than 1 percent on Monday.
+The dollar rose as high 99.705 yen, near its Aug 2 peak of 99.955 yen, after having gained more than 1 percent on Monday.

 In one positive technical sign, the dollar has broken above its triangle holding pattern since May, though traders said offers from Japanese exporters and option-related selling near 100 yen have blocked the currency’s advance for now.